daniilrobnikov/apple/README.md

 ## Features

 #### Custom Hooks
- - useAnimation - applies animation according to the selected parent node; receives start and end state
+ - useAnimation - applies animation according to the selected parent node; receives the start and end state
- - useWhileInView - simplified useAnimation, animated only being visible for client
+ - useWhileInView - simplified useAnimation, animated only being visible to the client
  - useStickyAnimation - for sticky objects (f.e. to animate videos on scroll)

 For better user experience, all hooked animations advanced with easings.
 To see how it works view [Easings article](https://easings.net/#).